-From time to time, legislation is introduced in the Pennsylvania General Assembly and the United States Congress, the nature and content of which may affect the Commission and, therefore, may affect certain of the assumptions made in the Official Statement.
-The Commission cannot predict if any such legislation will be enacted into law, or how any such legislation may affect the Commission's ability to pay the Senior Indenture Obligations or the Subordinate Indenture Obligations, or to perform its financial obligations pursuant to Act 44.
+From time to time, legislation is introduced in the Pennsylvania General Assembly, with respect to Act 44 and otherwise, and in the United States Congress, the nature and content of which may affect the Commission and, therefore, may affect certain of the assumptions made in the Official Statement.
+The Commission cannot predict if any such legislation will be enacted into law, or how any such legislation may affect the Commission's ability to pay the Senior Indenture Obligations (as defined herein) or the Subordinate Indenture Obligations (as defined herein), or to perform its financial obligations pursuant to Act 44.